The 23 Most Important Web Analytics Metrics

 In an increasingly data-driven world, understanding how customers are engaging with you on the web is more important than ever.

 But there are thousands of web analytics metrics you could be tracking.
-Google Analytics alone reports on hundreds of different web analytics metrics.
-And to truly understand your customers, you need to go beyond Google Analytics metrics.
+Google Analytics 4 (formerly Google Universal Analytics) alone reports on hundreds of different web analytics metrics.
+But to truly understand your customers, you need to go beyond Google Analytics metrics or Adobe Analytics metrics.

 How do you extract the signal from the noise?
 How can you tell which metrics are actually going to be meaningful for your business?

 In this article, we’ll take a look at seven important categories of metrics to track, and specific examples of metrics within each category.